IBM/aspera-cli/README.md

 Tokens are kept on disk for a maximum of 30 minutes (`TOKEN_CACHE_EXPIRY_SEC`) and garbage collected after that.
 Tokens that can be refreshed will be refreshed, else tokens are re-generated if expired.

+### Temporary files

+Some temporary files may be needed during runtime.
+The temporary folder may be specified with option: `temp_folder`.
+Temporary files are deleted at the end of execution unless option: `clean_temp` is set to `no`.

 ### <a id="configfile"></a>Configuration file

 On the first execution of `ascli`, an empty configuration file is created in the configuration folder.